Skip to Content

 Amending Soil With Organic Matter

-Mix in well-rotted compost to boost beneficial microorganisms and improve soil structure.
-You’ll want to layer aged manure or leaf mold 2-3 inches deep, working it into the top 6 inches of soil.
+Mix aged compost or layer manure 2-3 inches deep, giving it a happy stir into the top 6 inches of soil.

 Improving Soil Drainage

-• Install French drains to redirect excess water away from garden beds
+• Install French drains with drainage pipes to redirect excess water away from flower beds

-• Mix in coarse sand and expanded shale to improve clay soil structure
+• Focus on amending clay soil by mixing in coarse sand and organic matter to improve soil structure

 Using Compost and Mulch